Updated: May 2019

 Like narwhals and bowheads, belugas are susceptible to occasional entrapments in sea ice which can, if prolonged, lead to their death by starvation, suffocation, predation or human harvesting (Heide-Jørgensen et al. 2002, see also here).
 While this is a form of natural mortality that belugas as a species have survived throughout their history, it is possible that human activities, particularly seismic exploration within beluga habitat, might disrupt migration timing or routes in such a way as to increase the frequency of entrapments.
 Possible incidences of this have been observed for narwhal (Heide-Jørgensen et al. 2013) and similar occurrences are possible for belugas.
 In addition, climate change might also disrupt migration patterns in such a way as to change the frequency of entrapments.

 Most beluga stocks inhabit areas with little or no commercial fishing.
-Again, the St Laurence River stock is exceptional in this regard as it lives year-round in an area with heavy commercial fishing (DFO 2012).
+Again, the St Lawrence River stock is exceptional in this regard as it lives year-round in an area with heavy commercial fishing (DFO 2012).
 Declines in several fish stocks, some of which are important in the beluga diet, have been documented in this area, but it is not known if this is having a population-level effect on the stock.

 Commercial fisheries, primarily for Greenland halibut (Reinhardtius hippoglosoides), have expanded into Baffin Bay and Davis Strait, which provides the overwintering habitat for some stocks of belugas (DFO 2007, Laidre et al. 2004).
 While Greenland halibut are a primary prey species for narwhal, they are less important for belugas which tend to consume more pelagic prey species.